khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/deep_dive/continuous_integration/CI.png?raw=true
    :alt: CI Overview

 We use GitHub Actions in order to implement and automate the process of testing.
 GitHub Actions allow implementing custom workflows that can build the code in the repository and run the tests.
-All the workflows used by Ivy are defined in the `.github/workflows <https://github.com/khulnasoft/aikit/tree/main/.github/workflows>`_ directory.
+All the workflows used by Aikit are defined in the `.github/workflows <https://github.com/khulnasoft/aikit/tree/main/.github/workflows>`_ directory.

 Commit (Push/PR) Triggered Testing
 ----------------------------------

-A small subset of the following tests are triggered in case of a Commit (Push/PR) made to the Ivy Repository:
+A small subset of the following tests are triggered in case of a Commit (Push/PR) made to the Aikit Repository:

 #.
-Ivy Tests
+Aikit Tests
 #.
 Array API Tests

-Ivy Tests
+Aikit Tests
 ---------
 A test is defined as the triplet of (submodule, function, backend).
 We follow the following notation to identify each test:
 :code:`submodule::function,backend`

-For example, :code:`ivy_tests/test_ivy/test_frontends/test_torch/test_tensor.py::test_torch_instance_arctan_,numpy`
+For example, :code:`aikit_tests/test_aikit/test_frontends/test_torch/test_tensor.py::test_torch_instance_arctan_,numpy`

-The Number of such Ivy tests running on the Repository (without taking any Framework/Python Versioning into account) is 12500 (as of writing this documentation), and we are adding tests daily.
+The Number of such Aikit tests running on the Repository (without taking any Framework/Python Versioning into account) is 12500 (as of writing this documentation), and we are adding tests daily.
 Therefore, triggering all the tests on each commit is neither desirable (as it will consume a huge lot of Compute Resources, as well as take a large amount of time to run) nor feasible (as Each Job in Github Actions has a time Limit of 360 Minutes, and a Memory Limit as well).

 Further, When we consider versioning, for a single Python version, and ~40 frontend and backend versions, the tests would shoot up to 40 * 40 * 12500 = 20,000,000, and we obviously don't have resources as well as time to run those many tests on each commit.

 Thus, We need to prune the tests that run on each push to the Github Repository.
 The ideal situation, here, is to trigger only the tests that are impacted by the changes made in a push.
 The tests that are not impacted by the changes made in a push, are wasteful to trigger, as their results don’t change (keeping the same Hypothesis Configuration).
 For example, Consider the `commit <https://github.com/khulnasoft/aikit/commit/29cc90dda9e9a8d64789ed28e6eab0f41257a435>`_

-The commit changes the :code:`_reduce_loss` function and the :code:`binary_cross_entropy` functions in the ivy/functional/ivy/losses.py file.
+The commit changes the :code:`_reduce_loss` function and the :code:`binary_cross_entropy` functions in the aikit/functional/aikit/losses.py file.
 The only tests that must be triggered (for all 5 backends) are:

-:code:`ivy_tests/test_ivy/test_functional/test_nn/test_losses.py::test_binary_cross_entropy_with_logits`
+:code:`aikit_tests/test_aikit/test_functional/test_nn/test_losses.py::test_binary_cross_entropy_with_logits`
-:code:`ivy_tests/test_ivy/test_functional/test_nn/test_losses.py::test_cross_entropy`
+:code:`aikit_tests/test_aikit/test_functional/test_nn/test_losses.py::test_cross_entropy`
-:code:`ivy_tests/test_ivy/test_functional/test_nn/test_losses.py::test_binary_cross_entropy`
+:code:`aikit_tests/test_aikit/test_functional/test_nn/test_losses.py::test_binary_cross_entropy`
-:code:`ivy_tests/test_ivy/test_functional/test_nn/test_losses.py::test_sparse_cross_entropy`
+:code:`aikit_tests/test_aikit/test_functional/test_nn/test_losses.py::test_sparse_cross_entropy`
-:code:`ivy_tests/test_ivy/test_frontends/test_torch/test_loss_functions.py::test_torch_binary_cross_entropy`
+:code:`aikit_tests/test_aikit/test_frontends/test_torch/test_loss_functions.py::test_torch_binary_cross_entropy`
-:code:`ivy_tests/test_ivy/test_frontends/test_torch/test_loss_functions.py::test_torch_cross_entropy`
+:code:`aikit_tests/test_aikit/test_frontends/test_torch/test_loss_functions.py::test_torch_cross_entropy`

-Ivy’s Functional API functions :code:`binary_cross_entropy_with_logits`, :code:`test_cross_entropy`, :code:`test_binary_cross_entropy`, :code:`test_sparse_cross_entropy`, are precisely the ones impacted by the changes in the commit, and since the torch Frontend Functions torch_binary_cross_entropy, and torch_cross_entropy are wrapping these, the corresponding frontend tests are also impacted.
+Aikit’s Functional API functions :code:`binary_cross_entropy_with_logits`, :code:`test_cross_entropy`, :code:`test_binary_cross_entropy`, :code:`test_sparse_cross_entropy`, are precisely the ones impacted by the changes in the commit, and since the torch Frontend Functions torch_binary_cross_entropy, and torch_cross_entropy are wrapping these, the corresponding frontend tests are also impacted.
 No other Frontend function calls these underneath and hence should not be triggered.

 How do we (or at least try to) achieve this?